Gospel: John 3:13-17

 How do people use the cross in our culture?
 Which is appropriate?
 Which is inappropriate?

 Religious symbols have power.
 Consider the cross.
 It is found on jewelry, in advertisements for contractors and car repair shops, on buildings.
 Not only do these crosses convey faith.
 Many are used to attract a certain clientele so the advertisers or creators make money.
 While these uses may not be inappropriate, they do beg the question.
-What do we truly mean when we use symbol of the cross?
+What do we truly mean when we use the symbol of the cross?

 Jesus changed the symbolism of the cross from one of death to life, from one of guilt to one of acquittal and freedom.